kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 **In Remote Shell**

-You'll not see any output, since the tracer is actually logging in the live process instead of your remote shell.
+You'll not see any output as the tracer is logging the output in the live process instead of your remote shell.
 In order to see the trace, you'll need to go through your logs file _(E.g. `erlang.log.1`)_.